 Music and movement

-On Friday, Sept.
-13, at 10 a.m., come to the library to sing, dance, and play an instrument.
-This program is for children ages 2 to 6 and their families.
+On Friday, Nov.
+1, at 10 a.m., come to the library and sing, dance, and play an instrument.
+This program is for children ages 2 to 6 with an adult.

 Teen advisory group